GGGGXY/Transformer_Paper_Pre/README.md

 <img src='Figure/concat.png' width='500'>

 ### 3.3.b Gradual unfreezing
-#### Rather than fine-tuning all layers at once, which risks catastrophic forgetting, it proposes to gradually unfreeze the model starting from the last layer
+#### Rather than fine-tuning all layers at once, which risks catastrophic forgetting, it proposes to gradually unfreeze the model starting from the last layer as this contains the least general knowledge

+### 3.3.c Backpropagation through time (BPTT)
+#### Lan- guage models are trained with backpropagation through time (BPTT) to enable gradient propagation for large input sequences.

 ## 4.Critical Thinking
 <img src='Figure/ULMFiT2.png' width='800'>